adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="Tpp2AspspConsentSession"></a> Tpp2AspspConsentSession
 Information associated with the consent initialized by the ASPSP.
 Containing ConsentId, ConsentData, AspspConsentSessionRedirectUrl, ...

-### <a name="AspspConsentSessionApi"></a> AspspConsentSessionApi
+### <a name="AspspOnlineBankingAPI"></a> AspspOnlineBankingAPI
 Generally the online banking application on an ASPSP.
-In redirect cases, the ASPSP AspspConsentSessionApi establishes a direct session with the PSU to allow the PSU to identify himself, review and authorize the consent.
+In redirect cases, the ASPSP AspspOnlineBankingAPI establishes a direct session with the PSU to allow the PSU to identify himself, review and authorize the consent.

 ### <a name="Psu2AspspConsentSession"></a> Psu2AspspConsentSession
-This is a Cookie used to maintain the session between the AspspConsentSessionUI and the AspspConsentSessionApi.
+This is a Cookie used to maintain the session between the ASPSP Online Banking UI and the AspspOnlineBankingAPI.
 As a recommendation, the validity of this Cookie shall be limited to the life span of the consent session.
-As the AspspConsentSessionApi redirects the PSU back to the TppConsentSessionApi up on completion of the consent session.
+As the AspspOnlineBankingAPI redirects the PSU back to the TppConsentSessionApi up on completion of the consent session.
 Redirection happens independently on whether the consent was authorized or not.

-### <a name="Aspsp2TppRedirectionInfoPanel"></a> Aspsp2TppRedirectionInfoPanel
+### <a name="RedirectInfoPage"></a> RedirectInfoPage
 It is recommended to inform the PSU prior to redirecting the PSU back to the TPP.
-This UI-Panel will be called Aspsp2TppRedirectionInfoPanel.
+This UI-Panel will be called RedirectInfoPage.
 If the ASPSP is using a trusted environment (Native App) and wants to keep the relationship to the PSU alive, it is necessary to store this relationship in a separated Psu2AspspLoginSession.

 ### <a name="Psu2AspspLoginSession"></a> Psu2AspspLoginSession
 This Cookie will be used by the ASPSP to keep a login session of the PSU over the life span of consent session.
 This will prevent the PSU from performing the login step for upcoming consent sessions.